West Sound Warriors

+The Bremerton Sockeyes begin their inaugural USPHL Premier League hockey season in the 2024-25 season.
+The Sockeyes are an expansion team competing in the Northwest Division.

 The West Sound Warriors were a junior ice hockey that played at the Bremerton Ice Center in Bremerton, Washington.
 Formerly, the team was a USA Hockey-sanctioned Tier III ice hockey team that played in the Northern Pacific Hockey League (NorPac/NPHL) and the United States Premier Hockey League-USP3 (USPHL-USP3).
 In the 2017–18 season, the team was an AAU-sanctioned junior team in the Western States Hockey League.
 The WSHL franchise was sold to a new ownership group in Bremerton after the one season and became the West Sound Admirals.

 For most of its history this team was called the Puget Sound Tomahawks.
 Playing in the NPHL.
-In 2009 they lost in the first round of the playoffs in the fourth game, in overtime on the road, of a 5 game series.
+In 2009 they lost in the first round of the playoffs in the fourth game, in overtime on the road, of a 5-game series.

 History

 2000–2017

 The original franchise joined the NorPac in 2000 as the Puget Sound Kings, playing home games at the Puget Sound Hockey Center in Tacoma, Washington.
 In 2003, the owners of the Bremerton Ice Center acquired the franchise and moved it to the new arena and renamed to the Tomahawks.

 The NorPac was classified as Junior B until 2007, when the league and member teams were granted Jr. A status by USA Hockey, the governing body for ice hockey in the United States.
 In 2013, the NorPac changed its moniker to NPHL.